Technological literacy: UNESCO and technology literacy

-UNESCO (United Nations Educational, Scientific and Cultural Organization) strives to promote technology literacy among students worldwide by ensuring that educators incorporate technology into every aspect of their teaching.
-The more students are familiar not only with learning about technology but also with learning with technology, the more they will be prepared to use technology to improve their lives.
+UNESCO (United Nations Educational, Scientific and Cultural Organization) strives to bring technology literacy to students throughout the world by ensuring educators are using technology in every aspect of their teaching.
+The more students are familiar not only with learning about technology but learning with technology, the more they will be prepared to use technology to improve their lives.

-Brief outline of UNESCO efforts

-In 2011, UNESCO first published the ICT Competency Framework for Teachers (ICT ICF).
-IT focused on Technology Literacy in the classroom.
-It was updated in 2018 to reflect the evolving competencies in Information and Communications Technology (ICT).
-The framework has been used worldwide to develop ICT in education policy, teacher standards, assessment criteria, curriculum design and courseware development.

-Pilot success

-The updated publication demonstrated how the Technology Literacy module was implemented in an “ICT in Education curriculum” for a bachelor's degree at a university in the Latin America and Caribbean Region, as well as an associate degree offered by local teacher training colleges.
-Technology Literacy was the focus of the associate degree and the first two years of the bachelor's degree in Education.
-Some of the skills and knowledge taught in the program included how to operate computer hardware, learn the terminologies and functions of hardware components and peripherals (e.g., laptops, printers, storage), and how to troubleshoot if a computer is not working.
-These all contribute to overcoming the apprehension or fear of using technology.
-Another focus was word processing, which included information about how a word processor operates, how it differs from a typewriter, how to use word processor software on computers, how to format documents, and how to check grammar and spelling.
+An entire module in their 2011 publication ICT Competency Framework for Teachers focuses on Technology Literacy in the classroom.
+This publication was updated in 2018 to reflect evolving ICT competencies (Information and Communications Technology).
+The framework has been used worldwide to develop ICT in education policy, teacher standards, assessment criteria, curriculum design and course-ware development.
+A highlight in the updated publication shows how the Technology Literacy module was put into action in an ICT in Education curriculum for a bachelor's degree by a university in Latin America and the Caribbean Region, and an associate degree offered by local teacher training colleges.
+Technology Literacy is the focus of the associate degree and the first two years of the bachelor's degree in Education.
+Some of the skills and knowledge taught in the program are how to operate computer hardware, learn the terminology and function of hardware components and peripherals (e.g. laptops, printers, storage), and how to troubleshoot if a computer is not working.
+These all lead to overcoming apprehension or fear of using technology.
+Another focus topic is word processing, which includes how a word processor operates, how it differs from a typewriter, how to use word processor software on computers, how to format documents, and how to check grammar and spelling.

-In 2016, UNESCO detailed how teachers can demonstrate Technology Literacy in their classrooms when providing ICT education.
-For example:
+In 2016, UNESCO detailed how teachers can show Technology Literacy in their classrooms when providing ICT education.
+Teachers will: